AmrGanz/MachineConfigAnalyzer/README.md

 # ./mca.sh compare mc-file1.yaml mc-file2.yaml
 ~~~

-It will show both uniqe files in each machineConfig and common files with different contents, for example:
+It will show unique files in each machineConfig and also common files with different contents, for example:
 ~~~
+# ./mca.sh compare mc-file1.yaml mc-file2.yaml
-checking differences between July7.yaml and Sep18.yaml MachineConfig files
+checking differences between mc-file1.yaml and mc-file2.yaml MachineConfig files

 .... decoding mc-file1.yaml